Jain-Sunaina/-100-days-coding-challange/README.md

 Every student receives a grade in the inclusive range from 0 to 100.
 Any grade less than 40 is a failing grade.

+📌 Day 18: Diagonal Difference

+Problem Statement: Given a square matrix, calculate the absolute difference between the sums of its diagonals.